aweymo-ui/geo_viz_oh/content/3_future.md

 <br>

-My initial detachment from the physical landscape of the Taylor Wilderness Research Station highlighted a broader challenge to people tasked with designing digital collections for public engagement: when digital collections are built without meaningful geographic or social context, both creators and users risk misunderstanding or overlooking the significance of the work.
-Integrating oral histories and geographic visualizations allowed users to not only contextualize the data but also connect with the lived experiences of the people who created that material.
+My initial detachment from the physical landscape of the Taylor Wilderness Research Station highlighted a broader challenge to people tasked with designing digital collections for public engagement: when digital collections are built without meaningful geographic context, both creators and users may risk misunderstanding or overlooking the significance of the work.

 What began as an emergency digitization initiative evolved into a multifaceted digital collection that reflects both the scientific output and human dimension of Taylor Ranch.
 The project underscores the importance of intentional interpretation in digital initiatives, serving not only as a preservation effort but also as a model for how contextual layering can deepen the value and usability of digital archives.